-The Land + Water WORKS Coalition (LWWC) was formed in 2017 to provide Detroit residents with the resources needed to become better stewards of our own environment, as well as operate as a liaison that engages residents around GSI opportunities and stewardship.
-The coalition advocates for sustainable land and water use practices to promote healthy and equitable communities and to provide economic benefits through the implementation of GSI.
+The Land + Water WORKS Coalition (LWWC) was formed in 2017 to provide Detroit residents with the resources needed to become better stewards of our own environment, as well as operate as a liaison that engages residents around green stormwater infrastructure (GSI) opportunities and stewardship.
+We advocate sustainable land and water use practices to promote healthy and equitable communities and to provide economic benefits through the implementation of GSI.

-Our coalition members represent many aspects of water conservation and education, community organizing, community open space planning and vacant land transformation.
-The coalition is more than a group of passionate and engaged environmentally focused organizations – it’s a bridge that connects Detroiters to our legislators, residents to opportunities, and most importantly, our present to our sustainable future.
+Our coalition members represent many aspects of water conservation and education, community organizing, community open space planning, and vacant land transformation.
+The LWWC is more than a group of passionate and engaged environmentally focused organizations – we are a bridge that connects Detroiters to legislators, residents to opportunities, and most importantly, the present to a sustainable future.

 The Land + Water WORKS Coalition connects Detroit residents to our water system to help them become a part of a shared sustainable future through innovative engagement strategies that deepen understanding and develop advocates of green stormwater infrastructure and an equitable green infrastructure economy.

-Land + Water WORKS coalition supports Detroiters in becoming active and conscious stewards of our land and waterways in order to create a healthy community and improve the quality of life for all Detroiters.
+The Land + Water WORKS Coalition supports Detroiters becoming active and conscious stewards of our land and waterways to create a healthy community and improve the quality of life for all Detroiters.

-Over the course of our first year, the Land + Water WORKS coalition will engage and activate Detroiters in the green culture shift through an educational campaign centered on land and water stewardship and green stormwater infrastructure.
+Over the course of our first year, the Land + Water WORKS Coalition (LWWC) engaged and activated Detroiters in the Green Culture Shift through an educational campaign centered on land and water stewardship and green stormwater infrastructure (GSI).

-This campaign will reach these goals through educational community outreach, installation of green stormwater infrastructure and advocacy.
+This campaign will reach these goals through educational community outreach and GSI installation and advocacy.